mount-si-robotics/Ultimate-Goal/README.md

-## NOTICE

-This repository contains the public FTC SDK for the Ultimate Goal (2020-2021) competition season.
+# Ultimate Goal (2020-2021) competition season code

-Formerly this software project was hosted [here](https://github.com/FIRST-Tech-Challenge/Skystone).
-Teams who are competing in the Ultimate Goal Challenge should use this new [FtcRobotController repository](https://github.com/FIRST-Tech-Challenge/FtcRobotController) instead of last season's (no longer updated) Skystone repository.

 ## Welcome!
-This GitHub repository contains the source code that is used to build an Android app to control a *FIRST* Tech Challenge competition robot.
-To use this SDK, download/clone the entire project to your local computer.
+This GitHub repository contains the source code for Mount Si Robotics club's Ultimate Goal *FIRST* Tech Challenge competition robot.
+We will be using a single, competition specific repo which will contain all the code for all teams and samples.
+Below is a step-by-step guide to getting set up to work on code in this project

 ## Getting Started
 If you are new to robotics or new to the *FIRST* Tech Challenge, then you should consider reviewing the [FTC Blocks Tutorial](https://github.com/FIRST-Tech-Challenge/FtcRobotController/wiki/Blocks-Tutorial) to get familiar with how to use the control system: